CSci 157 - Final Review

 Nested Sequences

 Processing nested sequences, especially nested lists, generally requires nested loops.
 For example, the code below accesses and sums all the values in a nested list.
 To check your understanding of the what each loop does, insert a print function after the outer for loop to print row.
 You could also print x each time through the inner loop.
-Or, visualize the execution using PythonTutor.com.
+Or, visualize the execution at PythonTutor.com.

 values = [ [1,2,3], [4,5,6], [7,8,9], [10,11,12] ]